-- 4. Chop 250 grams of chicken breast and add to the spice mixture along with a teaspoon of cornflour and one tablespoon of Green yogurt.
+- Chop 250 grams of chicken breast and add to the spice mixture along with a teaspoon of cornflour and one tablespoon of Greek yoghurt.
 Microwave for a further five minutes and top with more yogurt to taste.

 Goochi Mattar: Marvellous Mushrooms

-This is a nice and easy recipe that’s perfect for vegetarians and takes less that half an hour to whip up.
+This is a nice and easy recipe that’s perfect for vegetarians and takes less than half an hour to whip up.

 Thai sweet potato and chicken curry